eirikese/tsp/README.md

 2. **Open the web interface** in your browser
 3. **Start Training**
 4. **Review your data** in real time or after your session.

----

-## Support

-For questions or troubleshooting, please refer to the Help tab in the web interface or contact the TrollSports team.